BatteryDie/Cool-Live-Captions/BUILD.md

       3. Launch the app with the `--dev-manifest` argument; the app will fetch `http://localhost:8000/manifest.json` for testing.
     - Remote manifest: host your manifest on any reachable URL and use the same `--dev-manifest` flow when testing.
     - Quick local-only testing: manually copy model files into the models folder (no manifest or server required).

+> NOTICE: Our **own** models are under development and will be available soon.
+You can also use other models provided by abb128's april-asr: [https://abb128.github.io/april-asr/models.html](https://abb128.github.io/april-asr/models.html)

 ### Build: Windows (MSVC)